1991 Denver Broncos season: AFC Divisional Playoff

 Trailing 24–23 with 2:07 left in the game, quarterback John Elway led the Broncos from their own 2-yard line to the winning 28-yard field goal with 16 seconds remaining.
 On the drive, he converted on two fourth downs.
 On fourth down and 6 from the Denver 28, he rushed for 7 yards.
 Then on fourth down and 10, he completed a 44-yard pass to wide receiver Vance Johnson.

 The Oilers jumped to a 14–0 lead with quarterback Warren Moon's two touchdown passes to wide receivers Haywood Jeffires and Drew Hill for 15 and 9 yards, respectively.
 Elway then completed a 10-yard touchdown to Johnson, but kicker David Treadwell missed the extra point.
 Moon responded by throwing a 6-yard touchdown to wide receiver Curtis Duncan to give Houston a 21–6 lead, but Denver running back Greg Lewis scored a 1-yard touchdown before halftime.
 In the second half, the Oilers were limited to only a 25-yard field goal by kicker Al Del Greco, which gave Houston a 24–16 lead in the fourth quarter.
 The Broncos then marched 80 yards to score on Lewis' 1-yard touchdown run to cut the deficit to 24–23.

 Elway's comeback is now known solely as The Drive II.

+Broncos go to the AFC Championship Game but lost to the Bills 10-7.